mjakeman/extension-manager/po/README.md

 1. If you don't have [GNOME Builder](https://apps.gnome.org/Builder/), install it.
 2. Open it.
 3. Click on button on bottom of window `Select a Folder...` and pick folder with Extension Manager source [that we cloned before](#how-to-add-new-translation).
-4. In upper-center, click on `hammer button` to build Extension Manager.
+4. In upper-center, click on button with `triangle pointing down`.
+5. In opened menu pick `Rebuild`.
+6. Wait until you get `Build succeeded` in upper-center text box.
-5. Then click on button with `triangle pointing down` in upper-center.
+7. Then click on button with `triangle pointing down` in upper-center.
-6. In opened menu pick `Install`.
+8. In opened menu pick `Install`.
-7. Then open `New Runtime Terminal` via `Ctrl+Alt+T` or click `plus button` in top-left corner and pick `New Runtime Terminal`.
+9. Then open `New Runtime Terminal` via `Ctrl+Alt+T` or click `plus button` in top-left corner and pick `New Runtime Terminal`.
-8. In opened terminal, you need to force locale that you want to test.
+10. In opened terminal, you need to force locale that you want to test.
 Usually, it will match locale name of your `po` file or it might require to specify your regional code.
 For example, to force application in Ukrainian language, you need to type:
 ```bash
 LC_ALL=uk_UA.UTF-8
 ```